Getting into the savings habit

 ISA (Individual Savings Account)

-These are very popular as they are a tax-free way of saving or investing.
-You don’t have to pay Income Tax or Capital Gains Tax on money saved or invested within an ISA.
+These are popular as they are a tax-free way of saving or investing.
+You don’t have to pay Income Tax or Capital Gains Tax on money saved or invested in an ISA.

 On many other savings products, you would pay tax on the income you earn.
 And you might be liable for Capital Gains Tax on any profits from your investments.